liborty/rstats/README.md

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by rotation.*

 In contrast, analyses based on the true geometric median (`gm`) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
 They are computed here by methods `gmedian` and its weighted version `wgmedian`, in traits `vecvec` and `vecvecg` respectively.

+## Additional Documentation

+For more detailed comments, plus some examples, see [docs.rs](https://docs.rs/rstats/latest/rstats).
+You may have to unclick the 'implementations on foreign types' somewhere near the bottom of the page (as these traits are implemented directly over 'out of this crate' Rust `Vec` type).

 ## Terminology